tradecloud/tradecloud-docs-api-v2/order/buyer/issue/README.md

 ## Order

 * `companyId`: the optional Tradecloud company identifier.
 You only have to provide a companyId when your integration user account has authorization for multiple companies.
+* `buyerParty`: the optional legal entity that purchases the goods or services.
+See [Company party](#company-party).
+* `buyerAccountingParty`: the optional legal entity that receives and handles the invoice.
+The supplier must send the invoice to the buyer accounting party when specified.
+See [Company party](#company-party).
-* `supplierAccountNumber`: the supplier account number as known in your ERP system
+* `supplierAccountNumber`: the supplier account number as known in your ERP system.

 {% hint style="warning" %}
 The `supplierAccountNumber` must be set in the Tradecloud connection in the portal, after the connection request has been accepted by the other party.
 {% endhint %}

+* `supplierParty`: the optional legal entity that sells the goods or services.
+See [Company party](#company-party).
 * `purchaseOrderNumber`: the purchase order number as known in your ERP system.

 {% hint style="warning" %}